JuliaGraphics/Luxor.jl/docs/src/tutorial/basicpath.md

 `rulers()` is useful for drawing the current x and y axes before you start a path.

 `storepath()` grabs the current path and saves it as a Path object.
-You can draw a stored path using `drawpath()`.
+This feature is intended to make Luxor paths more like other Julia objects, which you can save and manipulate before drawing them.

-There's another method for `line()`, which takes two points and a rendering instruction.
+There's another method for `line()` which takes two points and a rendering instruction.
 For example:

 ```
 line(Point(0, 0), Point(100, 100), :stroke)